Skip to main content

 Lactobacillus acidophilus L-92 and Improved Gut Health

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Additionally, only 1 of the 5 studies reported statistical significance, suggesting the effect may be smaller than the beneficial direction implies.
-All included studies are reviews rather than primary human trials, which limits the strength of conclusions.
+All included studies are reviews, not primary clinical trials in humans, and only 1 of 5 reached statistical significance.
+Evidence base is small (only 5 studies) — conclusions should be considered preliminary.

 5 of 5 papers